WICG/view-transitions/README.md

 Smooth loading animations can lower the cognitive load by helping users [stay in context](https://www.smashingmagazine.com/2013/10/smart-transitions-in-user-experience-design/) and better [understand the relationship](https://material.io/blog/motion-research-container-transform#:~:text=transforming%20one%20element%20into%20another%20to%20reinforce%20the%20relationship%20of%20the%20two%20elements) between Page-A and Page-B as they navigate, and it can [reduce the perceived latency of loading](https://wp-rocket.me/blog/perceived-performance-need-optimize/#:~:text=1.%20Use%20activity%20and%20progress%20indicators) by providing them with something engaging and delightful in the meantime.
 For these reasons, most platforms provide easy-to-use primitives that enable developers to build seamless transitions: [Android](https://developer.android.com/training/transitions/start-activity), [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle) and [Windows](https://docs.microsoft.com/en-us/windows/apps/design/motion/page-transitions).

 View transitions enable you to create transition animations from page A to page B in both single-page applications (SPAs) and multi-page applications (MPAs).

-### Current Status

-The API is available in Chrome Canary as of version 101 behind a flag at chrome://flags/#document-transition; however, currently it is only functional for SPAs.

-Animations in same-origin MPA are targeted as future scope.
-However, the goal is that using the API for SPA and MPA transitions will be very similar.
-In the more distant future, the API is planned to be extended to cross-origin cases, with slightly more limited functionality due to security.
-Cross-origin transitions are not covered in this document.

 ### Use Cases